burlachenkok/exploring-python3/python3-note.md

     z = np.arange(100000).sum()
 ```

-To launch the Python profile you should invoke the following:
+To launch the Python profile, you should invoke the following:
 ```bash
 python -m cProfile sum_with_numpy.py
 ```